 I.A.
-Names of Member Counties in the Entire Planning Region [Ref.
-30 TAC §330.643(a)(1)] Bailey, Cochran, Crosby, Dickens, Floyd, Garza.
+Names of Member Counties in the Entire Planning Region Bailey, Cochran, Crosby, Dickens, Floyd, Garza.
 Hale, Hockley, King, Lamb, Lubbock, Lynn, Motley, Terry, Yoakum I.B.
-Geographic Planning Units Used in the Regional Implementation Plan [Ref.
-30 TAC §330.643(a)(1)] Small geographic areas such as census tracts or city boundaries for the most detailed data collection and manipulation; Planning areas to be used for the assessment of concerns and the evaluation of alternatives.
-These planning areas shall be aggregations of small geographic areas; County boundaries for the summarization and presentation of key information; or ⊠ The entire planning region
+Geographic Planning Units Used in the Regional Implementation Plan Small geographic areas such as census tracts or city boundaries for the most detailed data collection and manipulation; Planning areas to be used for the assessment of concerns and the evaluation of alternatives.
+These planning areas shall be aggregations of small geographic areas; County boundaries for the summarization and presentation of key information; or The entire planning region